kolgepratik/js.ui-alerts/README.md

-message
+messages
 =======

-message - A lightweight jQuery plugin for showing messages around fields and other HTML elements.
+messages - A lightweight jQuery plugin for showing messages around fields and other HTML elements.

-Use the message plugin for showing beautiful messages around form fields or other HTML elements.
+Use the messages plugin for showing beautiful messages around form fields or other HTML elements.
 You can show and hide multiple messages on a single field.

 Check out the plugin overview here: http://kolgepratik.github.io/messages/